 Financial Planning and Fiduciary Services

-At Pivotal Financial Advisors LLC, we recommend that advisors focus on a consultative approach to financial planning aligning their practices more with the impartial conduct standards.
-The impartial conduct standards are “consumer protection standards that ensure that advisors adhere to fiduciary norms and basic standards of fair dealing.”
+At Pivotal Financial Advisors LLC, we recommend that financial professionals focus on a consultative approach to financial planning aligning their practices more with the impartial conduct standards.
+The impartial conduct standards are “consumer protection standards that ensure that financial professionals adhere to fiduciary norms and basic standards of fair dealing.”
 The standards can be designated as:

 - The “best interest” standard – requires that advisors always act in the best interest of a “retirement investor.”
 The “best interest” standard actually consists of two separate fiduciary standards: the duty of prudence and the duty of loyalty.

-- The “reasonable compensation” standard – requires that an advisor only receive “reasonable compensation in exchange for the advice and/or services provided to a customer.”
+- The “reasonable compensation” standard – requires that a financial professional only receive “reasonable compensation in exchange for the advice and/or services provided to a customer.”

-- The “misleading statements” standard – prohibits any misleading by an advisor regarding investment transactions, compensation, and conflicts of interest.
+- The “misleading statements” standard – prohibits any misleading by a financial professional regarding investment transactions, compensation, and conflicts of interest.

 Our suggested approach allows advisors to provide their clients the capability of aligning their money and life with their values and goals in complete transparency.